Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s Development and Success

 At this point, you’ve taught your child some new strategies for taking turns and collaborating so that they understand how to take action.
 You’ve practiced together.
 Now, you can offer support when it’s needed by reteaching, monitoring, and coaching.
-Parents naturally offer support as they see their child fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.